ipeychev/yui-modules-explorer/README.md

 Options:

+-h, --help                            output usage information

 -f, --file [file name]                The file to parse and extract YUI modules.
-Defaults to the test file "./test/test.js".

 -d, --dir [directory name]            The directory to traverse and extract YUI modules.

-Defaults to the current folder.
+-c, --classes [export classes]        Export class names in addition to modules

+-o, --out [file name]                 The ouput file in which the information about found modules should be stored

 -e, --ext [file extensions]           The file extensions which should be parsed.
 Defaults to "js".

 -j, --json [file name]                Path to YUI data.json file.
 If not specified, "./data/data.json" will be used.

+-ignode, --ignore-node [node string]  Ignore node string in files.
+If not speficified, "#!/usr/bin/env node" will be used.

 -y, --yui-variable [var1,var2]        The name of the global YUI variable(s).
 Defaults to Y. Might be single value or an array.

--g, --generate-urls [false]     If specified, generate URLs using YUI Loader.

 -V, --version                         output the version number

 Changelog
 -----------

+ver 0.0.4
+- Added option to ignore node string - like "#!/usr/bin/env node"

 ver 0.0.3
 - Traverse whole directory